ihaveroot/DES-basic/README.md

    The paper is pretty well layed out, I'm confident that you'll be able to follow it.
 I'm not really going to do a long writeup for this.
 There are comments amongst the source in case you'd like to follow along.
 I explain what each step is doing.

-   I'm also disappointed that this program's can't be referenced externally outside of Telehack.
+   I'm also disappointed that this program can't be referenced externally outside of Telehack.
 I wanted the ability to have the output used elsewhere, online, but I tried my output on CyberChef, and it didn't yield my input result :( I think that they're using TripleDES.
 A little disappointing :(

    With that being said, I'll consider this a Telehack port.
 Though it does follow the encryption algorithm true to the whitepaper and to the best of Telebasic's capability.